Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-There’s also been some benefits that the distance learning created for some students.
+There have also been some benefits that distance learning created for some students.
 Some initial reports indicate that students with special needs, in particular, those with emotional disorders, appeared to be more involved with it.
-Some suggest that the lack of distraction in the classroom was the reason for them excelling.
+Some suggest that the lack of distraction in the classroom was the reason for their excelling.

 In my experience, students with high-functioning autism took to distance learning.
 They completed all assignments placed on Canvas and turned in excellent work.
 This, however, may be an outlier.

 There are concerns that distance learning may have negative impacts on students with disabilities (again, based on personal experience, students within the autism spectrum—especially lower than the other students mentioned before —who had trouble navigating the Canvas program).

 The first foray into distance learning was sloppy.
 And, for the most part, educators had to adjust and learn on the fly.
 As time progressed, it became easier.
 Will it become easy to transition to this form if something like the COVID-19 were to strike again?